LevInteractive/WP-Rye/README.md

 # Rye.

 The objective of Rye is to save you time and effort when creating a WordPress site and dosen't make any assumptions about the technology you want to use.
 The themes that come with WordPress are a great reference, but not a great starter theme.
-Rye makes it easy to stub out your entire site using the configuration array inside the functions.php file.
+Rye makes it easy to stub out your entire site using the configuration array inside the functions.php file before opening any other file.

 ### When should I use Rye?